 This is a regular type, can be with or without an assistive device.
 This depends on the patient’s needs and functional abilities.

 A patient with impulsivity or anxiety may need supervision while performing this kind of transfer.

 Muscle work for transfers differs depending on surfaces involved.
 Some surfaces are higher compared to others, some surfaces are adjustable.
-This makes a huge impact on patient’s ability as the amount of muscle work, type of muscle contractions, and muscle groups are different with the different surface.
+This makes a huge impact on a patient’s ability as the amount of muscle work, type of muscle contractions, and muscle groups are different from the different surface.